E-Safety and IT Acceptable Use

 people every day.

 The electronic world is just like the real world.
-We need to take the same care when using ICT as we do when crossing the road.
+We need to take the same care when using ICT (information and communication technology) as we do when crossing the road.

-Students / day service members have individual risk assessments and care plans which details the support they need when using IT (Information Technology).
+Students have individual risk assessments and care plans which detail the support they need when using IT (Information Technology).

-Homefield College uses internet filtering software to enable granular control, enabling safe access to the Internet.
+Homefield College uses internet filtering software (Smoothwall) to enable safe access to the Internet.

 There is hardware and software that can improve students’ abilities to learn and communicate through using IT.
 Staff will assess whether you need a specific piece of IT to support you.